jovialchen/joyce_profile/markdowns/logxpert.md

 ### 1. Project Overview

-*   **LogXpert** is an innovative log analysis tool driven by a Large Language Model (LLM), developed by the SBC R&D Team.
+*   **LogXpert** is an innovative log analysis tool driven by a Large Language Model (LLM), developed by the SBC R&D Innovation Team.
 *   Its primary goal is to **enhance** the efficiency and intelligence of log analysis, and to **reduce** the reliance on expert resources during troubleshooting.
-* **LogXpert has now reached over 100 users, demonstrating its growing adoption and impact.**
+* LogXpert has now reached **over 100 users**, demonstrating its growing adoption and impact.

 ### 2. Background and Challenges